Al-Murphy/MungeSumstats/README.md

 Standardise the format of GWAS summary statistics with *MungeSumstats*
 ================
-Alan Murphy and Nathan Skene
+Alan Murphy, Brian Schilder and Nathan Skene 2021-07-19
-2021-07-13

 <!-- Readme.md is generated from Readme.Rmd.
 Please edit that file -->
 <!-- badges: start -->